Henry Silva: Early film roles and typecasting

+Leading roles and Italian films

 In 1963, Silva played the lead role in the gangster film Johnny Cool, which was produced by United Artists and Chrislaw.
 His character Salvatore "Johnny Cool" Giordano was a hitman sent on a mission by exiled mobster Johnny Colini to kill the underworld figures who had plotted against the mobster.
 Premiering on October 19, 1963, the film enjoyed box-office success as well as critical acclaim.
 Critics also praised the actor's first lead performance, which allegedly carried the film.
-The supporting cast features Elizabeth Montgomery, Mort Sahl, Telly Savalas, Jim Backus, Joey Bishop, and Sammy Davis Jr., most of whose characters were murdered by Johnny Cool during the course of the film.
+The supporting cast features Elizabeth Montgomery, Mort Sahl, Telly Savalas, Jim Backus, Joey Bishop, and Rat Pack member Sammy Davis Jr., most of whose characters were murdered by Johnny Cool during the course of the film.
 Variety praised Silva's performance, writing "Henry Silva, as a Sicilian-born assassin, is at home as the 'delivery boy of death'".

 In 1965, an Italian film producer made Silva an offer to star as a hero for a change and he moved his family overseas.
 Silva's turning-point picture was a Spaghetti Western, The Hills Run Red (1966), which made him a hot box-office commodity in Spain, Italy, Germany, and France.
 Between 1966 and 1977 he starred or co-starred in at least 25 movies, the majority of which were Italian Poliziotteschi films, where he normally played the villain or hitman, or the dark hero, or a combination of the two.
 These include Manhunt (1972), Il Boss (1973), and Almost Human (1974).

 He also appeared against type as the Japanese detective Mr. Moto in the 1965 murder mystery The Return of Mr. Moto, and as an Apache who assists rape victim Michele Carey in the 1970 revenge western Five Savage Men.

 Returning to the United States in the mid-1970s, he co-starred with Frank Sinatra in Contract on Cherry Street (1977) and Charles Bronson in Love and Bullets (1979).
 He then signed on as the evil adversary Killer Kane in Buck Rogers in the 25th Century (1979).